SelectLLM: Query-Aware Efficient Selection Algorithm for Large Language Models: Implementation Details

 \section{Implementation Details}

 \paragraph{Querying LLMs} We use the vLLM\footnote{https://github.com/vllm-project/vllm} package to query LLMs.
 All models were queried with a temperature of $0.8$ and a max token length of $2000$.
-Each question prompt was queried 10 times with different initialization seeds.
+Each question prompt was queried K times with different initialization seeds.
 We used a single NVIDIA A100 GPU for all runs.
 Querying each dataset once took approximately 1-2 hours.

 \paragraph{MLC Training} We use the HuggingFace\footnote{https://huggingface.co/} library for loading and tuning all pre-trained Transformer encoders in our experiments.
 Each model was trained for $10$ epochs, with an initial learning rate of $1e$-$6$, a warmup ratio of $0.1$, and class-balanced CrossEntropy loss.
 The training checkpoint with the lowest validation loss was selected for inference.
+In this study, we have considered M=10 inspired by \citet{li2024more}.